Dbz/WebCache/README.md

 v3.2.0

 Note: Chrome Store Version is not up to date.
-I will update it I implement auto-redirect functionality
+I will update it after I implement auto-redirect functionality